-No Coincidence, No Story (2013) [Paper]: Scale is key feature of modern financial markets. e.g., even if you are absolutely certain that some group of stocks is mispriced somewhere in the market, you still have to start with some idea about where to look.
+No Coincidence, No Story (2013) [Paper]: Scale is a key feature of modern financial markets. e.g., even if you are absolutely certain that some group of stocks is mispriced somewhere in the market, you still have to start with some idea about where to look.
 The problem of choosing ahead of time which groups of stocks are worth analyzing is a cognitive control problem, and this paper proposes that it has first order asset pricing implications.
 I proceed in steps.
-First, I write down an asset pricing model where arbitrageurs face a cognitive control problem to fix ideas.
+First, to fix ideas I write down an asset pricing model where arbitrageurs face a cognitive control problem.
 Asset values are the sum of many attribute-specific shocks.
-Value investors with private information about a single stock demand shares from competitive market makers who price each individual stock correctly.
-However, this condition does not rule out attribute-specific mispricings, and these multi-asset pricing errors attract arbitrageurs.
 As the market grows large the number of attribute groupings grows exponentially faster than the number of stocks, so pricing errors might persist because arbitrageurs can’t exhaustively search through every single attribute.
-Next, I show that only analyzing attributes which display a coincidence—i.e., attributes with or more stocks in the top or bottom past returns—is a good heuristic solution to arbitrageurs’ problem.
-Moreover, it is a strategy that it only useful in this context, so trading on coincidences is a tell-tale sign of a cognitive control problem.
+Next, I show that only analyzing attributes which display a coincidence—i.e., attributes with or more stocks in the top or bottom past returns—is a good heuristic solution to this cognitive control problem.
+Moreover, it is a strategy that is only useful in this context, so trading on coincidences is a tell-tale sign of a cognitive control problem.
 Finally, I give empirical evidence of trading on coincidences.
 I find that stocks from an industry that realized a positive coincidence over the previous quarter have higher abnormal returns in the subsequent month than stocks from an industry that realized a negative coincidence.
 Industries where stock has returns in the top and another stock has returns ranked somewhere between th and th display no such pattern.
 This effect is not explained by momentum effects, market frictions, or large to small stock cross-autocorrelation.

 Work in Progress